rails/webpacker/README.md

 ## Deployment

 Webpacker hooks up a new `webpacker:compile` task to `assets:precompile`, which gets run whenever you run `assets:precompile`.
 If you are not using Sprockets, `webpacker:compile` is automatically aliased to `assets:precompile`.
-Remember to set NODE_ENV environment variable to production during deployment or when running this rake task.
+Similar to sprockets both rake tasks will compile packs in production mode but will use `RAILS_ENV` to load configuration from `config/webpacker.yml` (if available).

 ## Docs